iknek/iknek.github.io/content/post/the-erlang-story/the-erlang-story.md

 ## The Big Break

 In December of 1995, a massive project at Ellemtel called AXE-N failed.
-It's failiure was such that even Ericsson AB's website quotes their staff magazine saying:
+It's failure was such that even Ericsson AB's website quotes their staff magazine saying:

 > _“People fainted at the meetings, some wept while others displayed no reaction at all; they appeared to be totally unmoved.”_ <cite>[^2]</cite>

 > [^2]: Ericsson [article](https://www.ericsson.com/en/about-us/history/changing-the-world/big-bang/axe-n) about the AXE-N project.

 The AXE-N, a switching system, was meant to be a hardware and software replacement for the older AXE10 systems, with the software developed in C++.

 With this collapse, however, the door opened for Erlang, which was chosen to be the replacement programming language (whilst the hardware was re-used).
 The project recieved a new name, too, now dubbed the AXD.
 In his article for HOPL III, Joe Armstrong anknowledged that without this event, the language would have never left the Ericsson lab.

 Instead, this became the largest Erlang project (most probably ever), employing over 60 Erlang developers.
 Additionally, all external marketing for the language was stopped, with focus being solidly redirected to internal development.
 By the launch of the AXD 301 switch in March of 1998, the system had 1,13 million lines of Erlang code (this figure grew to over 2.6 million across the AXD's lifetime).

 {{< img src="/post/the-erlang-story/axd301.png" alt="Picture of an AXD 301 rack" class="horizontal-class" caption="An AXD301 rack.
 Credit: carritech.com">}}

-But number of lines of code isn't, nor should it be, impressive part.
+But number of lines of code isn't, nor should it be, impressive.
 What truly showed the potential of Erlang was the fact that out of the 60-person team of programmers, the majority came from industrial backgrounds, with no prior knowledge of concurrent or functional programming!
 Instead, most of them were taught Erlang by Armstrong and his colleagues.

 Furthermore, Armstrong claimed that by conservative estimates, one line of Erlang corresponded to about five lines of C, meaning that a corresponding system in C would have had over _6 million_ lines of code at launch.

 This is made further impressive by the fact that the AXD 301 had an observed nine-nines reliability.
 This meant that over a 20 year period that the AXD 301 provided services, the services were online 99.9999999% of the time.